Breast Augmentation in McAllen and Brownsville

 Health insurance does not cover Breast Augmentation, and may not cover re-operation (additional future surgery) in the event of complications.
 Your premiums may increase, coverage may be dropped, or future coverage may be denied.

 Most risks of Breast Augmentation surgery can be lessened and managed by carefully following the recommendations and instructions you will receive during your consultation.
 Any of your personal questions or concerns can be addressed at that time as well.

-If you would like to find out more about breast augmentation, we encourage you to take the first step toward feeling more attractive, confident and desirable.
-Click here to request a consultation with Dr. Filiberto Rodriguez , a cosmetic fellowship-trained, board-certified surgeon and breast augmentation specialist.
-Or, you can call his office to schedule your appointment: 956-350-6561.
+If you would like to find out more about breast augmentation, we encourage you to take the first step toward feeling more attractive and more self-confident.
+Please contact us to schedule your private consultation with Dr. Filiberto Rodriguez, a double board-certified cosmetic surgeon and breast augmentation specialist.

 A Word About Breast Implants and the Risk of Cancer